-This course uses non-toxic materials and techniques to produce fine art hand-pulled lithographs and etchings.
+Uses non-toxic materials and techniques to produce fine art hand-pulled lithographs and etchings.
 Students will create imagery on polyester lithographic plates with litho pencils and crayons, ballpoint pen, marker, and toner washes.
 Etchings will use ImagOn film and hand-drawn methods.
-Small limited editions and experimental one-of-akind images will be made.
+Small limited editions and experimental one-of-a-kind images will be made.
 Prerequisite: ART325.